Will a Prenuptial Agreement Protect a Spouse's Assets From Medicaid?

 Local Elder Law Attorneys in Your City

 Medicaid agencies must pick a date to use to analyze the applicant’s assets.
 The date that the agency chooses can affect how much money the applicant must spend down before qualifying for benefits and how much a spouse is able to keep.
-It is called the "snapshot" date because Medicaid is taking a picture of the applicant’s assets as of this date.
+It is called the "snapshot" date because Medicaid is taking a picture of assets as of this date.

-The snapshot date is usually the date of "institutionalization," the day on which the Medicaid applicant enters either a hospital or a long-term care facility in which he or she then stays for at least 30 consecutive days.
-States use as the snapshot date either the first day of the month the applicant entered the facility or the actual date of entry.
-If the applicant enters a hospital or nursing home, stays for 30 days, goes home, and then reenters a hospital or nursing home, the snapshot date is the date the applicant entered the hospital or nursing home for the first stay.
+The snapshot date is usually the date of institutionalization, the day the Medicaid applicant enters either a hospital or a long-term care facility in which they stay for at least 30 consecutive days.
+States use the snapshot date from either the first day of the month the applicant entered the facility or the actual date of entry.

 Not all Medicaid long-term care applicants are in an institution.
 If the applicant is applying for Medicaid home care through a waiver program, the snapshot date is usually either the date of the application or the date the applicant is determined to need a nursing home level of care.

-Example: If a couple has $100,000 in countable assets on the snapshot date and the state allows the spouse to keep half the couple’s assets up to the maximum CSRA, the Medicaid applicant will be eligible for Medicaid once the couple's assets have been reduced to a combined figure of $52,000 -- $2,000 for the applicant and $50,000 for the community spouse.
-If the state allows the spouse to keep the entire amount of the maximum CSRA, then the community spouse could keep the entire amount and the applicant would not be required to spend down assets.
+Example: If a couple has $100,000 in countable assets on the snapshot date and the state allows the spouse to keep half the couple’s assets up to the maximum CSRA, the Medicaid applicant will be eligible for Medicaid once the couple's assets have been reduced to a combined figure of $52,000 ($2,000 for the applicant plus $50,000 for the community spouse).

 Read moreIn addition to nursing home care, Medicaid may cover home care and some care in an assisted living facility.
 Coverage in your state may depend on waivers of federal rules.